19/01/2020 by Dina Grimes 0 Comments

 His success story didn’t end there.
 He now has moved on to year 9 at the school of his choice.
 At year 9, where he was initially placed at set 2, he was told that he will be moved up to Set 1, where the cream of the crop, the academic scholars were assigned.
 Towards the end of year 9, he was told he will be taking his GCSE exam in year 10, instead of year 11, which means a year earlier than expected.

-Okay, this might seem excellent news which it is but it also means, we have to cram in two years’ worth of lessons in one year!
+Okay, this might seem excellent news which it was but it also meant, we have to cram in two years’ worth of lessons in one year!
 A fleeting 'OMG, how shall we go about this' feeling swept me as it caught me off guard as well as Ethan!
 I could also sense a mixture of happy surprise and a tinge of anxiety on Ethan's side as he now have to catch up with the scholars who had been preparing for the early exam, a year ahead of him. .

 Ethan's first topic test didn’t go well, when initial panic set in as he realised what he is up against.
 We managed to work this out and his succeeding marks had gone 23% higher than previous.
 He has regained his confidence and back to his normal jovial self, and up for the challenge ahead.
 His GCSE exams came and went.
 Now for the most awaited results.
 I normally go on holiday abroad over the summer but always make sure am back in the UK in time for the Maths exam results to give moral support to my pupils and rejoice with them when they do very well.
 True enough, Ethan aced it!
 He got the top mark of A*!
 A very proud moment indeed!
 And of course, A Level is next on the cards!